Legendree/citizen/README.md

   end
 ```

-For any real world usage, one would extract Cowboy's initializting functions from `application.ex` create a GenServer and start the process from there, add it to the supervision tree and treat Cowboy's stop function.
+~~For any real world usage, one would extract Cowboy's initializting functions from `application.ex` create a GenServer and start the process from there, add it to the supervision tree and treat Cowboy's stop function.~~ Already implemented in the example.

 ```elixir
 cowboy:stop_listener(http)